 During the Covid-19 pandemic we have been working hard to gather as much of it together as possible to make it available online, for everyone to use, for free.

-Lots of these resources draw on other creative skills, and hardly any require pupils or teachers to have, or be able to play, a traditional instrument.
+Lots of these fun resources draw on other creative skills, and hardly any require pupils or teachers to have, or be able to play, a traditional musical instrument.

-Many can be done in very little time, making them ideal to slot into a day between other subjects.
-But they also have the option to develop ideas further if desired, with some being suitable to set as tasks for children to do at home for sharing later.
+Many of these musical activities can be done in very little time, making them ideal to slot into a day between other subjects.
+But they also have the option to develop ideas further if desired, with some offering the opportunity to be set as an activity for learners to do at home for sharing later.

 We all hope to be back to normal life sometime soon, and to be able to perform in person for you and your children at our Barbican Key Stage Concerts – sign up for our mailing list to be informed of when we’re back! – and provide workshops using technology and our gamelan.

-For now though, here’s a little snapshot of the sorts of things we have available for children of primary school age (approx 7-12):
+For now though, here’s a little snapshot of the sorts of things we have available for children of primary school age (approx 7-12) in lieu of standard primary music lessons in your classroom:

 Short videos by animateur Rachel Leach using music to inspire other skills such as writing, drawing, creative imagination, dance and movement.
 The tasks can all be achieved at home and in a short time.